 Suing a manufacturer for a product defect is not the same as suing an insurance company for an auto accident.
 Manufacturers often have very large teams of attorneys that are in no way willing to accept responsibility for their defects.
 It simply costs them too much money to do so, and opens up the floodgates for future lawsuits.

-Contact our experienced product liability attorneys in Orange County to find out what you need to do next to hold your manufacturer responsible.
+Contact attorney Timothy J. Ryan to find out what you need to do next to hold your manufacturer responsible.
 Our legal team will research every element of your claim and prepare a solid foundation for obtaining maximum compensation.